fluendo/recruitment/artificial-intelligence/ai_intern/Q_1/ZhihaoChen_ANSWER.md

 #### 3. **What do you think will occur when running this AI in a different country with different plate formats?
 How would you ensure system accuracy?**

-If the training dataset includes only local plates (e.g., UK), the model may not generalize well to plates from other countries due to different formats and styles.
-The system may fail because it's overfitted to the training distribution.

-**Solutions**:

-* Retrain or fine-tune the model using local data from the new country.
-* Employ a region-specific model or use transfer learning to adapt the base model to new plate formats.
+If the training dataset only includes license plates from a specific country, such as Spain, the model will likely perform poorly when applied in another country with a different plate format.
+This is because the model would be overfitted to the characteristics of the original dataset and unable to generalize to new formats, fonts, or layouts.
+To ensure system accuracy in this scenario, I would consider retraining the model with images from the new country or applying transfer learning to adapt the existing model using a smaller, localized dataset.
+Another viable approach is to maintain country-specific models, each fine-tuned on local data, which ensures the model performs well under regional standards while still benefiting from the base model’s learned features.

 #### 4. **Do you know any OCR (Optical Character Recognition) algorithms (deep learning based) that could be used here?**

 I haven’t studied deep learning-based OCR models in depth.
 However, I understand OCR as a classification task where the input is an image of a character and the output is the corresponding label.
 I also see parallels with voice recognition, which also involves sequential or structured data.
-In that context, I studied architectures like CNNs, RNNs, and Transformers—relevant ideas for OCR too.
+In that context, I studied architectures like CNNs, RNNs, and Transformers, which are relevant ideas for OCR too.

 #### 5. **Explain a Computer Vision / Artificial Intelligence project in which you have participated (goals, your role, difficulties you found, how they were solved, ...)**